uri-yanover/4qbits/_posts/2022-01-15-what-should-startups-learn-from-cactus-1549.md

 categories: blogging aviation startup
 ---

-TL:DR: Cognitive Offloading is the behavior that makes strartups tick - or not
+**TL:DR**: Cognitive Offloading is the behavior that makes strartups tick - or not

 # The Farm Not Bought